-The Iraq War illustrates all four categories.
-The U.S.-led Coalition invaded Iraq in 2003 with less than 180,000 troops even though the United States could have mobilized hundreds of thousands more.
-Major combat operations in Iraq were limited by a desire to cut costs, not concerns about deterrence.
+By way of illustration, the Iraq War features all four categories.
+Between 1991 and 2003, the United States engaged in a protracted gray zone contest to contain Saddam Hussein with air policing, economic sanctions, covert intelligence, and occasional air strikes.
+The Baathist regime survived while the United States avoided a costly ground war, outcomes that were mutually preferable for both sides compared to the conquest of Iraq.
+The exogenous shock of the 9/11 terrorist attacks, however, amplified concerns held by some U.S. policymakers about the long-term viability of the containment regime.
+American war aims expanded from limited concessions to conquest, yet even so the United States did not throw everything into the fight.
+The U.S.-led Coalition invaded Iraq in 2003 with less than 180,000 troops even though the United States could have mobilized hundreds of thousands more (as some advisors recommended at the time).
+Major combat operations in Iraq were limited by the Bush administration’s desire to wage war efficiently, not concerns about deterrence.
 As subsequent events made clear, American politicians ignored the significant and arguably foreseeable costs of occupation.
 Throughout the next decade the U.S. military battled a mixture of foreign jihadists and local militias.
-While insurgent groups used similar means—improvised explosive devices and ambush attacks—their aims differed.
-Jihadists sought the revolutionary transformation of Iraqi society.
-Militias sought to control local areas and economies.
-Coalition Forces struggled with both groups before learning how to defeat the former (with the counterterrorism methods of Joint Special Operations Command) and to coopt the latter (by striking deals with the Anbar Awakening and similar movements) (Gordon and Trainor 2007; Lindsay and Petersen 2012).
-Had American policymakers appreciated the true costs of their war, they would have faced a choice between two alternatives.
-If they were indeed resolved to conquer Iraq, they could have increased force levels to enable both invasion and stabilization.
-That is, they could have conducted major combat operations with a larger set of means and resources.
-The troop surge of 2008 followed a similar logic by increasing resources in an attempt to transform Iraq into a stable liberal society.
-If, however, policymakers’ war aims were more limited, they might have sought an alternative to invasion, such as maintenance of the existing containment regime.
-Indeed, between 1991 and 2003, the United States engaged in a continuous gray zone contest to contain Saddam Hussein with air policing, economic sanctions, covert intelligence, and occasional air strikes.
-The Baathist regime survived while the United States avoided a costly ground war, outcomes that were mutually preferable for both sides compared to the, at that time anticipated outcome of the war.
-The exogenous shock of the 9/11 terrorist attacks then raised concerns for some policymakers about the long-term viability of containment.
-In other words, the desire for gray zone was no longer mutual.
+Both types of adversaries had inherently limited means and thus relied on improvised explosive devices and ambush attacks, but their aims differed.
+Jihadists sought the revolutionary transformation of Iraqi society, while militias just sought control over local areas and economies.
+Coalition Forces struggled with both groups before learning how to defeat the former with counterterrorism operations and coopt the latter using counterinsurgency methods (Gordon and Trainor 2007; Lindsay and Petersen 2012).
+The United States surged more troops into the fight as American war aims again expanded, from conquest of the Baathist state to the transformation of Iraqi society .
+Escalating force commitments in pursuit of effectiveness, policymakers thus abandoned their earlier commitment to efficiency.

-As the Iraq case highlights, the distinction we present above (as depicted in Table 1) is often less stark in practice.
 Gray zone conflict is not just a matter of limited ends but also, and primarily, of risk-sensitivity.
 In both categories of limited conflict (gray zone and major combat), strong actors choose to limit means, but they do so for different reasons.
-A resolved actor that values the stakes of the conflict may be willing to pay more to get a better outcome.
-But it does not necessarily have to have a favorable balance of power; it may want to spend its surplus on other domestic projects, for instance.
-A less resolved actor, however, will not want to risk paying more and will be willing to compromise to avoid doing so.
+A resolved actor that values the stakes of the conflict may be willing to pay more to get (what it hopes will be) a better outcome.
+But it does not necessarily have to have to break the bank for victory; it may want to spend its surplus on other domestic projects, for instance.
+A less resolved actor, however, will not only be interested in reducing costs but will also be willing to make compromises to minimize risk.
 The fact that both types exercise calculated restraint creates something of a “gray zone” between our two categories.

-The Escalation Dilemma
+Efficiency, Resolve, and Escalation